• Share this on:

 Selling price including VAT from the retailer to the end consumer

-The FOB price of €10 includes your own margins as a producer.
-These margins depend on your efficiency and price setting.
-Generally, margins in the lower segment, that deals with high volumes for low prices, are smaller than those in the middle and higher segments.
+The FOB price of €10 includes your margins.
+These depend on your efficiency and price setting.
+Margins in the lower segment are generally smaller than those in the middle/higher segments.

 Tips:

-• Calculate your prices regularly and carefully, especially if prices of your raw materials fluctuate.
+• Calculate your prices regularly and carefully, especially if the prices of raw materials fluctuate.
 When raw material prices put pressure on your margin for a longer period, consider increasing your price or finding an alternative.

-• Understand your segment.
-Offer a correct marketing mix to meet consumer expectations.
-Adapt your business model to your position in the market.
+• Understand your segment and offer a correct marketing mix to meet consumer expectations.

 Please review our market information disclaimer.